List of Bully Beatdown episodes: Randall: The Lyrical MC Bully

 Bully Randall thinks he's a rapper, likes to call himself Bac-Dizzle and makes life a living hell for Jefferson.
 Until Mayhem Miller unleashes MMA super-star Jake Shields on him, to show Randall what it's really like to get picked on.
-Randall stands as one of just three bullies to last the 2nd round, and has won the 3rd highest amount with $5,000 dollars.
+Randall stands as one of just three bullies to last the 2nd round, and has won the 3rd highest amount with $5,000.